ralex1975/Wotan/README.md

 # Wotan
 a C++ client for Interactive Broker API

+Dependecies are:
+- boost